Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 SMBs typically face three options when implementing the Sales and RevOps model:

-Internal Development: Building capabilities organically through existing resources
+Building capabilities organically through existing resources

 Best for: Organizations with significant operational expertise and strong process discipline